Abstract submissions

 • In case you are using Photoshop to create your ePoster, you can also see its resolution, which should be a minimum of 200dpi.

-• The e-Poster P-code identifier, to be included on the top left side of your e-Poster, will be communicated by EADV via email, together with the e-Poster upload instructions, after having completed abstracts reviews and categorization.
+• The ePoster P-code identifier, to be included on one corner side of your ePoster, will be communicated by EADV in an email to the Presenting author.
+This email will include the ePoster upload instructions and will be sent out after completing abstracts review and categorization..

 ePosters FAQ